MA, BA (Hons), PGCE

 BA (Hons) Communication Design and Strategy

-BA (Hons) Communication Design and Strategy is a unique course that combines the areas of graphic communication and business strategy.
-Aimed at fostering creative innovators, this course empowers students to bring powerful messages to life through strategic design thinking.
+BA (Hons) Communication Design and Strategy combines graphic communication and business strategy.
+As a creative innovator, you'll bring powerful messages to life through strategic design thinking.

 With an emphasis on hands-on learning, you'll explore key facets of impactful communication design, from graphic design to digital and print media.
 Alongside this, students will understand the world of business strategy, covering topics like marketing strategies, consumer behaviour, and business operations.

-BA (Hons) Communication Design and Strategy is an innovative and unique programme aimed at equipping you with the necessary design skills and strategic thinking to excel in today's evolving communication landscape.
-Tailored for individuals passionate about creative design, the course empowers students to integrate strategic thinking into their creative process, generating meaningful and impactful communications.
+BA (Hons) Communication Design and Strategy is an innovative and unique course on which you'll learn the necessary design skills and strategic thinking to excel in the evolving communication landscape.
+Tailored for individuals passionate about creative design, you'll integrate strategic thinking into your creative process, generating meaningful and impactful communications.

 The curriculum takes an interdisciplinary approach, incorporating creative design, visual identity, digital and print media, advertising, and branding.
 This is expertly balanced with a focus on business operations, marketing strategies, and consumer behaviour, enabling a robust understanding of both the artistic and commercial aspects of communication design.

-Throughout the course, you delve into research methodologies, refining your abilities to examine complex issues and make informed strategic decisions.
-You learn to scrutinise markets, recognise target audiences, and comprehend user behaviour, all of which inform and enhance your design process.
+Throughout the course, you'll delve into research methodologies, refining your abilities to examine complex issues and make informed strategic decisions.
+You'll learn to scrutinise markets, recognise target audiences, and comprehend user behaviour, all informing and enhancing your design process.

-By the conclusion of the course and upon graduation, you'll be proficient in creating strategic communication designs that convey messages effectively, tell compelling stories, and promote brands successfully.
+By the time you graduate, you'll be proficient in creating strategic communication designs that convey messages effectively, tell compelling stories, and promote brands successfully.
 The skills acquired are transferable across a multitude of industries, presenting graduates with an array of career opportunities, including roles such as marketing strategists, graphic designers, brand strategists, creative directors, and more.

-This program offers access to state-of-the-art resources, including a creative studio and computers loaded with industry-standard software.
-You're also encouraged to engage in collaborative work through shared spaces, fostering an atmosphere that promotes creativity, innovation, and collective learning.
+You'll have access to state-of-the-art resources, including a creative studio and computers loaded with industry-standard software.
+You'll also be encouraged to engage in collaborative work through shared spaces that promote creativity, innovation, and collective learning.

 Level 4 (first year)